How to water propagate indoor plants (the simple step-by-step guide with photos)

 Step 2: Cut below a node

 Using this method, I like to have at least two nodes and two leaves on each cutting, but you can propagate with less or more.
 Too many leaves on a cutting however can slow things down and reduce the chance of success.
+You can even propagate from a 'wet stick' (a stem with a node but no leaves).
 Once you've located a node, it's time to get the snips out.
 Make sure you're using sharp, clean snips so you don't pass any fungal disease, pests or other diseases between plants.

 PRO TIP for propagation: Cut stems on an angle

-I cut the stem on a roughly 45 degree angle, but the exact angle doesn't matter, as long as it's not straight.
+I cut stems on a roughly 45 degree angle, but the exact angle doesn't matter, as long as it's not straight.
 The idea behind cutting the stem on an angle vs straight is to find a balance between disease, water and roots.
-Cutting straight reduces disease because cuttings seal faster, but cutting on an angle helps increase root development.
-Of course we're putting roots first, that's sort-of the point, so I always cut on an angle, but there's an easy way to also protect from disease when you cut on an angle, coming up in step 4 below.
+Cutting straight reduces disease because cuttings seal faster, but cutting on an angle is meant to help increase root development.
+Of course we're putting roots first, that's sort-of the point, so I always cut on an angle, but there's another easy way to protect from disease coming up in step 4 below.

 Where to cut when propagating...